Arsalan-zafar/Arsalan-zafar.github.io/_pages/about.md

 - Building the world's best ML Deployment team for iOS, Intel and Android platforms
 - Building an AI compute specialised data centre with over 200 GPUs
 - Raising $15m in funding from top-tier investors
+- Form commercial relationships with hyperscalers
 - File 120+ patents

 ML research
 ======

-Prior to Deep Render, I worked with the Dyson Robotics lab on Visual Odometry and camera calibration with Neural networks.
+Prior to Deep Render, I worked with the Dyson Robotics lab at Imperial College London on self driving technology such as Deep Visual Odometry and camera calibrations with Neural networks.